hamza5113480/course-work/computer-organization-and-architecture/computer-organization-and-architecture.md

 5. Write a program that reads five unsigned integers from user and display sum of those five integers on the screen.
 6. Write a program that Multiply two bytes variables Var1=-10 and Var2=2 and stores the result in memory.
 7. Write a program to use the SCAN_NUM to input prompt for values for three variables x, y and z and the PRINT_NUM to display an appropriate label and value of the expression` x – y + 2z – 1. `
+8. Write an assembly language program that prompts for and inputs the length, width, and height of a box and calculates and displays its surface area.
+   ` surface area = 2 * (length * width + length * height + width * height)`